 National Prostate Cancer Awareness Month is meant to increase the knowledge about possible prostate problems and make certain that men get checked out regularly.

 The prostate is a small organ located just below the bladder and in front of the rectum.
 It wraps around the urethra (the tube that carries urine and semen out of the body).
 As men age, the prostate tends to grow larger which can eventually cause any number of health issues including urine retention, but it can become cancerous, as well.

 Benign prostatic hyperplasia: A common problem with older men is something called benign prostatic hyperplasia (BPH).
 What this means is that your prostate is enlarged but not cancerous.
 This enlargement can cause serious issues with urination.

-There are treatments to manager BPH including simply watch watching under the supervision of your doctor.
+There are treatments to manage BPH including simply watching under the supervision of your doctor.
 As long as you don’t have significant problems with urination and are checked at least annually, this might be enough.

 Medicines can help shrink the prostate or relax muscles near your prostate to ease symptoms.
 Like all medications, these have side effects, so this is a balance that you work out with your doctor.

 If medication alone doesn’t solve the problem, then other treatments such as using a laser, radio waves, or traditional surgery are discussed with your doctor to determine your best option.

 Acute bacterial prostatitis: This is a bacterial infection that will start suddenly and make a trip to your doctor a priority.
 If you have other prostate symptoms and suddenly have a fever, chills, or pain in addition, you will need an antibiotic.
 The doctor may be able to prescribe something to help your pain, as well.